trustedanalytics/atk/doc/source/ad_inst_ta1.rst

     $ sudo service trustedanalytics restart

-After restarting the service, the |PACKAGE| will create all the database tables.
+After restarting the service, |PACKAGE| will create all the database tables.
 Now insert a meta user to enable Python client requests.

 Login to the postgres linux user: